-NEW Luxury Alpaca Travel Wrap
+The Alpaca Travel Wrap

 Your versatile companion for day trips, weekend escapes, long-haul flights, woodland walks and nights out.
-Lovingly crafted in our artisan studios in Peru using expertly softened 100% Baby Alpaca, this new edition of our bestselling alpaca travel shawl features a more luxurious, finer jersey knit, making it even softer and more durable than the original, and less prone to snagging.
-Measuring...
+Breathable warmth with a feather-light touch.
+Lovingly crafted in our artisan studios in Peru using expertly softened 100% Baby Alpaca in a 2/28 count yarn, this new edition of our bestselling alpaca travel shawl features a more luxurious, fine jersey knit, making it even softer and...
 See more

-NEW Luxury Alpaca Travel Wrap
+The Alpaca Travel Wrap

 Your versatile companion for day trips, weekend escapes, long-haul flights, woodland walks and nights out.
+Breathable warmth with a feather-light touch.

-Measuring approx. 80 x 180 cm, it’s generously sized for elegant layering without bulk, and delivers breathable warmth with a feather-light touch.
+Unfolded, the scarf measures approx 80 x 180 cm, generously sized for elegant layering without bulk.

-- Butter soft, no prickle factor - ideal for sensitive skin
+🦙Silkier than ever, no prickle factor - ideal for sensitive skin

-- Naturally hypoallergenic - contains no lanolin
+🦙Naturally hypoallergenic - contains no lanolin

-- Squashes down small - perfectly packable
+🦙Squashes down small - perfectly packable

-- Anti-microbial & odour-resistant - stays fresher, longer
+🦙Anti-microbial & odour-resistant - stays fresher, longer

-- No pilling or bobbling – stays pristine and washes beautifully
+🦙No pilling or bobbling - stays pristine and washes beautifully

-- Multiway Pillow or Shawl – versatile, practical elegance
+🦙Multiway Pillow or Shawl – versatile, practical elegance

 Use it as a cosy wrap on night flights, a sophisticated evening layer, a lightweight alternative to a jacket, or a discreet and luxurious cover-up for new mums needing to feed babies on the go.

 Our Alpaca Travel Wraps are expertly finished to enhance their beautiful drape and silky soft handle.
-During the softening process, the fibres relax within the knit, creating an uneven or slightly “distressed” texture that adds character and a more natural, artisan look to the fabric.
+Our softening process causes a slightly uneven or “distressed” texture which adds a more rustic, artisan character to the fabric.
+This has not affected the strength or stability of the knit.
+Each Travel Wrap is unique.

 A wide selection of nature-inspired shades - rich russet, forest green, berry red, storm blue, warm greys and ochres, with a gentle marling - look closely and see the mix of colours within the yarn.
 Designed to echo the beauty of the wilds of Scotland.